Extended period of sitting can cause your glutes and hip flexor to tighten.

 Because your glutes is responsible for nearly every movement that happens at your hips, it can affect the performance of your everyday activity.

 In other words, untreated muscle stiffness in your hips flexor and glutes can negatively affect your ability to walk, climb up the stairs and get in and out of a chair.

-Not all tight muscles lead to sever conditions.
-However, tight glutes can possibly lead to serious conditions in IT bands, knee injuries and/or sever lower back pain.
+Not all tight muscles lead to severe conditions.
+However, tight glutes can possibly lead to serious conditions in IT bands, knee injuries, and/or severe lower back pain.

 The easiest and simplest way to prevent and treat the shorten hip flexor and gluteus muscles is to perform effective static glutes stretches such as this Lying Piriformis Stretch.

 Additionally, NASM recommends the kneeling hip flexor stretch, Lying Hamstring Stretch, 90/90 stretch, and lying knee to chest stretch.
 (See a list of best hip, glutes and lower back stretches).